 If your dog suddenly freezes while walking, pay attention to your surroundings.

 - Is there a bear up ahead on the trail?

-There is something within the immediate vicinity that has spooked your dog or at least unsettled them.
+Something within the immediate vicinity has spooked your dog or at least unsettled them.
 This situation happens a lot with dogs that are skittish by nature.

 Your dog may also:

 - Freeze in place before scrambling to run.